 Gardening Group - Join our volunteer group and help us to garden the grounds for wildlife and in a 1600s style removing inappropriate planting and planting plants, herbs and seeds you may have found around Oak House in the 1600s.
 Tuesdays 10am-1pm.

 Nifty Knitters, knitting group 11am-1pm £1 - Every Friday - Come along bring along your knitting or other craft activity of your choice, get advice off other group members and have a natter.
 Everyone is welcome.

 Our site open at advertised times, staff are available at other times to take your call but please avoid calling on Mondays.
 Open to general visitors April - September Thursdays, Fridays 10am-5pm and Saturdays and Sundays 2pm-6pm.
 Then October and November Thursdays and Fridays 12pm-4pm and Sunday 11am-3pm.
 The site is open at other times for special events and activities throughout the year as below including a lively Christmas programme.
 Entrance Free

-Advent Calendar Workshop: Sunday 17 November; 11am – 12pm.
-Make some marbled paper and then incorporate this into your own festive advent calendar.
+Advent Calendar workshop: Sunday 17 November; 11am – 12pm.
+Make some marbled paper and then incorporate it into your own festive advent calendar.
 All materials provided.
-Ages 7 + (children should be accompanied by an adult). £5 per participant (excluding accompanied by an adult).
-Advanced booking essential.
-01384 569 444 pop in to book
+Ages 7 + (children should be accompanied by an adult). £5 per participant.
+Advanced booking essential. phone or pop in to book

 Natty Knitters: 10.30am-12.30 join our knitting group every Wednesday from February onwards where you can enjoy a natter & a cup of tea, bring your own knitting or craft - £1 per person.